ohwada/Scrach_Python/sample1/README.md

 # Sample1 - Python to Scratch

-Python : send broadcast message
+Python : send broadcast message <br/>
-Scratch : move the cat with broadcast message
+Scratch : move the cat, when recieve broadcast message <br/>

 Message is a letter of the alphabet.
 - c: to move to the center